Xichang Satellite Launch Center

+It is operated by the People's Liberation Army Aerospace Force (formerly the People's Liberation Army Strategic Support Force) and is known as the 27th Experimental Training base(MUCD: Unit 63790).

 The facility became operational in 1984 and is used to launch numerous civil, scientific, and military payloads annually.
 It is notable as the site of Sino-European space cooperation, with the launch of the first of two Double Star scientific satellites in December 2003.
 Chinese officials have indicated interest in conducting additional international satellite launches from XSLC.

-In 1996, a fatal accident occurred when the rocket carrying the Intelsat 708 satellite failed on launch from the Xichang Satellite Launch Center.
-Also, a 2007 test of an anti-satellite missile was launched from the center.
+In 1996, a fatal accident occurred when the Long March 3B rocket carrying the Intelsat 708 satellite failed on its maiden launch from the Xichang Satellite Launch Center, killing at least 6 people in a nearby rural village.
+Uncontrolled debris from launches continues to fall in the vicinity, most recently in December 2023 and June 2024.

+A 2007 test of an anti-satellite missile was launched from the center.

 History

 China's first crewed space program

 In order to support the Chinese Project 714 crewed space program in the 1960s, the construction of a new space center at Xichang in the Sichuan province was decided, located farther from the Soviet border, thus safer.
+This construction was part of the Third Front campaign to develop basic industry and national security industry in the rugged interior of China to prepare for potential United States or Soviet Union invasion.

 The Shuguang One spacecraft was expected to be launched from the launch pad number one.
 After the cancellation of the program, the launch pad was never completed.
 Today, a viewing platform for officials has been built at the site.

 First Long March-2E carrier rocket

-China launched its first Long March-2E carrier rocket on 16 July 1990, sending into orbit Pakistan's first indigenously developed Badr-1 satellite and HS-601.
+China launched its first Long March-2E carrier rocket on July 16, 1990, sending into orbit Pakistan's first indigenously developed Badr-1 satellite and HS-601.

 1996 Launch accident

-On 15 February 1996, a fatal accident occurred when the first new Long March 3B heavy carrier rocket carrying Intelsat 708 veered off course 22 seconds after launch, crashing 1200 meters away from the launch pad in a nearby mountain village, destroying 80 homes.
-According to the official report, six people died and 56 were injured.
+On February 15, 1996, a fatal accident occurred when the first new Long March 3B heavy carrier rocket carrying Intelsat 708 veered off course 2 seconds after launch, crashing 1200 meters away from the launch pad into a hillside, destroying 80 homes in a nearby mountain village.
+According to the official report, six people died and 57 were injured.
 The number of civilian deaths has been disputed, with estimates of the number of casualties as around a few hundred.
+The village that was damaged in this accident later got demolished.

 China's first successful ASAT test

-On 11 January 2007, China conducted an anti-satellite missile test with an SC-19 ASAT weapon.
+On January 11, 2007, China conducted an anti-satellite missile test with an SC-19 ASAT weapon.

 A Chinese weather satellite — the FY-1C polar orbit satellite of the Fengyun series, at an altitude of 865 km, with a mass of 750 kg — was destroyed by a kinetic kill vehicle.

 The SC-19 has been described as being based on a modified DF-21 ballistic missile or its commercial derivative, the KT-2 with a Kinetic Kill Vehicle and is fully mobile.